-Art and Design Schools
+Art and Design Schools and Programs

 Art and design play significant roles in daily life.
 Whether it's small things — the colors and typefaces on food packaging, say — or big things like the sizes and shapes of the interior and exterior spaces where we live and work, it's nearly impossible to go even one whole day without seeing an artifact of art or design.